yash276/AEC/README.md

 ### Join Us:

 #### As a Learner
 Ready to embark on your learning journey?
 Subscribe to LearnTech and hit the notification bell to stay updated with our latest videos.
+Also join our discord server where we have dedicated channel for each topic along with educators to clear your doubts or join with them on a call.
 Together, let's unlock the exciting world of technology and unleash your potential!

 #### As an Educator
+If you hold expertise in some topic and share our passion to spread that knowledge to the world for free.
+You can leave your details either in the Youtube comments section or on discord we will contact you shortly after that.

 <hr/>